-What is Malicious Cryptocurrency Mining Software?
+What is Malicious Cryptocurrency Mining Malware?

 Malicious cryptominers belong to the category of malicious code designed to hijack idle processing power of a victim’s device and use it to mine cryptocurrency.
-Victims are not asked to consent to such activity and even may be unaware that it is happening in the background.
+Victims are not asked to consent to such activity and may even be unaware that it is happening in the background.

-What is malicious cryptocurrency mining?
+What is malicious cryptocurrency mining malware?

 Formerly, most malicious crypto mining code tried to download and run an executable on the targeted device(s).
 However, a different form of crypto mining malware has recently become very popular – in-browser mining that uses simple JavaScript.
 This method - also dubbed cryptojacking - enables the same malicious activity to be executed directly in a victim’s browser, without installing any software.